Firm Profile > Diaz Reus International Law Firm & Alliance > Miami, United States

 Diaz Reus International Law Firm & Alliance > Firm Profile

-- Fraud, civil litigation, arbitration and international corporate investigations
+- Fraud, civil litigation and arbitration

 - Sports and entertainment law

-- Immigration, family, estate and tax planning law
+- Immigration, tax and estate, family law

 Main areas of practice: